-The Surgical Ophthalmology programme is an eight-year competence-based curriculum consisting of three core years (ST1, ST2, ST3) followed by five years (ST4-ST8) of subspecialty training.
+The Surgical Ophthalmology programme is an seven-year competence-based curriculum consisting of three core years (BST1-3) followed by four years (HST4-7) of subspecialty training.

 Surgical ophthalmologists perform microsurgical intraocular operations such as cataract extraction surgery or retinal detachment repair surgery.
 Most surgical ophthalmologists perform cataract surgery as well as sub specialising in another area.
 Although the eye is a very small organ there are a numerous subspecialties in ophthalmology.

-This curriculum defines the principles and practice of Core Training.
+This curriculum defines the principles and practice of Basic Training.

-Information on Core Training application and entry process is available on the ICO website here.
+Information on Basic Training application and entry process is available on the ICO website here.

 Specialist Training in Surgical Ophthalmology